apache/struts-site/source/announce.md

 You don't have to migrate to the latest version (which is still preferable) but by applying one of those plugins, your application won't be vulnerable anymore.

-It is a drop-in installation, just select a proper jar gile and copy it to `WEB-INF/lib` folder.
+It is a drop-in installation, just select a proper jar file and copy it to `WEB-INF/lib` folder.
 Please read the [README](https://github.com/apache/struts-extras) for more details and supported Apache Struts versions.

 **All developers are strongly advised to perform this action.**